suidouble/suidouble_metadata/js/docs/README.md

 # suidouble_metadata

-JavaScript/TS library implementing the logic of [Suidouble_metadata Move module](https://github.com/suidouble/suidouble_metadata), letting you storing/managing any type of primitive data inside a single Uint8Array.
+JavaScript/TS library implementing the logic of [Suidouble_metadata Move module](https://github.com/suidouble/suidouble_metadata), letting you storing/managing any type of primitive data inside a single Uint8Array on the front-end side.

-The only sui dependency is `@mysten/bcs` which is quite tiny, so feel free to use this library for other chains or off-chain data serilization.
+The only dependency is `@mysten/bcs` which is quite light, so feel free to use this library for other chains or off-chain data serilization.

 ## Installation